twinslow/tn3270-bsc-bridge/README.md

 * Sending poll requests to the devices
 * Receiving BSC frames from the dongle and returning 3270 responses to the TN3270 server.

+## Why is this in Javascript?

+In my professional paid work, I have been developing mostly back-end code in Javascript.
+As this is what I'm currently working with, and I haven't done any C# or Java for a little while, Javascript was comfortable for me.
+C and C++ are even longer ago if I don't count the small amount I've been doing for the Arduino USB to BSC dongle.
+I may well decide to convert this code to another language at some time in the future.

 ## What's working (as of 7/23/2022)

 At this time, not too much.